deepskystacker/DSS/Installers/README.txt

     三浦秀 (Shu Miura) for this contribution.

 23. Bug fix: Crash in StackedBitmap::normalise when processing a monochrome stacked image.

+24. Change so that each tab on the Processing pane has its own apply button.
+Enhance the tooltip text for the Undo and Redo buttons to show what will be undone or redone.

 Changes for DeepSkyStacker 6.1.3
 ================================